 Life insurance can often be a tough topic to explore for many people, because not only is it an emotional subject, but there are often misconceptions about what life insurance offers, how to buy it, and what the policy rules are regarding coverage.
-If protecting your family’s future is important to you, finding out the facts can help you make more confident and informed decisions about whether coverage is right for you.
+If protecting your family’s future with life insurance is important to you, finding out the facts can help you make more confident and informed decisions about whether coverage is right for you.
 Let’s uncover the truth about some common1 life insurance myths.

 One of the biggest misconceptions about life insurance is that coverage is expensive.
 A recent study conducted by Life Happens and LIMRA found that of the group of adult consumers who do not own life insurance, 65% of them list “it is too expensive” as their top reason for not having coverage.
+In actuality, life insurance can be affordable and fit into most budgets, depending on the type and amount of coverage you choose You may find that it costs as little as a cup of coffee per year.

 Even with certain health issues, it doesn’t mean life insurance is out of reach for you.
 You can still potentially buy term life insurance even with a range of health conditions, such as diabetes, high cholesterol, and some forms of arthritis.
 Once you submit your application, an underwriter will review the specific details of your situation and let you know if you qualify.
 Many underwriting parameters have changed in recent years, so don’t count yourself out when it comes to getting the coverage you need.